DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 what Tilly has called a movement’s WUNC.[^03Chapter1_50]

-One way or another, archiving has become such a significant part of recent social movements that skills in recordmaking and recordkeeping is now seen as a part of the repertoire of contention itself.[^03Chapter1_51] The term ‘archival activism’ reflects the idea that managing the records of a movement extends that movement, and constitutes a form of activism by
+One way or another, archiving has become such a significant part of recent social movements that skills in recordmaking and recordkeeping are now seen as a part of the repertoire of contention itself.[^03Chapter1_51] The term ‘archival activism’ reflects the idea that managing the records of a movement extends that movement, and constitutes a form of activism by